TacticalTux/libdramf/README.md

 Best of all, it's only around ~200 lines, and keeps it short and simple.

 The libdramf module only provides one function:
-    :GetDramf
-        -- This function gets a DRAMF instance that can be used across script.
+    :GetDramf(Sources, DramfName, OverwriteOld) -- This function gets a DRAMF instance that can be used across script.

         Sources (table, function, instance, or nil)
             Defines what functions are to be added to the DRAMF instance whenever it is acquired / created.
 Functions can either be passed as a table of functions, as a singular function,